A Complete Guide to Data Scientist Career Path

 Manager

-In this position, you will still be performing operational work to a certain extent.
-Still, your primary task will be managing a team.
-What does that include?
-You will organize your team, delegate tasks, monitor your team’s performance, and set out strategies to achieve the team’s goals.
-You’ll also be mentoring them and be a bridge (but also a shield) between them and the management.
-This doesn’t mean only loading your team with the tasks coming from the management.
-It also means protecting them from too much stress and overload.
+You’ll also be mentoring your team and be a bridge (but also a shield) between them and the management.
+This doesn’t mean only loading your team with the tasks coming from your superiors; it also means pushing back and protecting your team from shifting priorities and overload.

 Management always boils down to trying to achieve your company’s goals and keeping your bosses happy while keeping your team happy, too.